simonecicolini/Veins_patterning/README.md

 ***
 **Simulation on hexagonal cells**

 The script ```Hexagon_simulation.py``` perform a simulation of vein refinement on a hexagonal lattice.
-It does not require to import other files and can be readily run.
+It does not require importing other files and can be readily run.